Group Testing: An Information Theory Perspective: The linear regime

-\paragraph{Zero-error combinatorial setting} For the purposes of the zero-error criterion, we take a worst-case analysis and assume that we are always unlucky in step 1(b) and find $0$ nondefective items.
-Thus, in each stage we find either one defective in $s+1$ tests or $m = 2^s$ nondefectives in one test.
-We see that the number of tests required is at most
+As is natural under the zero-error criterion, we take a worst-case analysis and assume that we are always unlucky in step 1(b) and find $0$ nondefective items.
+Thus, in each stage we find either one defective using $s+1$ tests or $m = 2^s$ nondefectives using one test.
+This observation readily yields the following result.

+\begin{theorem} In the linear regime $k \sim \beta n$, under the combinatorial~prior, the above binary splitting algorithm with parameter $s$ recovers the defective set using at most the following number of tests: